c4cs/c4cs.github.io/static/w17/oh-plus-plus/wk5-ohpp.md

   only in a different location (usually your account as opposed to the project maintainer's) with different permissions.
 Why?
 The project maintainer doesn't want everyone to have push access to their repository - that would be quite dangerous.
-So instead, a user can _fork_ their repository, and create a _pull request_ upstream.
+Forks provide a quick, safe, and easy way for you to hack around on a project.
+So, if you're interested in something, fork it, fool around, and when you have something worth sharing, create a __pull request__ upstream.
-- __Pull requests__ are requests to merge in a patch (code change) from a user.
+- __Pull requests__ are requests to merge a branch you've pushed to GitHub.
   They're wrapped in a nice interface that allows everyone to centrally comment and easily collaborate.
 - __Issues__ are another way to collaborate on a project